Habitat for Humanity of Washington, D.C. & Northern Virginia

 What ways can the public get involved?

 Donate.
-Almost all of the funding we receive from donors goes to direct services and care subsidies for our residents.
+Almost all of the funding we receive from donors goes toward delivery of affordable service-enriched housing that enhances the lives of at-risk older adults.
 We are extremely efficient in how we use the money we have.

 Collaborate.
 We regularly seek out opportunities to partner with local organizations and supporters who compliment and advance the impact we are able to make in our community.
-We’ve been able to sustain our work for nearly 50 years because of our lasting partnerships
+We’ve been able to sustain our work for more than 50 years because of our lasting partnerships

 How are charitable dollars spent?
 Where does my donation go?